-- Log in using your Office 365 tenant global admin credentials and accept the required permissions.
+- Sign in using your Microsoft 365 tenant global admin credentials and accept the required permissions.

-- The Sent Items Update service should start working within a few minutes (in some cases, it can take up to an hour for the service to be deployed).
+- Sent Items Update should start working in your tenant within a few minutes (in some cases, it can take up to an hour for the service to be deployed in Azure).

 The updating process starts after an email is passed to EOP, so it may take from a few to over a dozen seconds before a user sees the updated message in their Sent Items folder.

 The SIU service only updates messages in the original Sent Items folder.
 If a user has any OWA/Outlook rules enabled that instantly move messages from the Sent Items folder to another location (including the subfolders of the Sent Items folder), the SIU service will not be able to find and process them.
 If possible, execute such rules manually or with a delay, to allow some time for the SIU service to update your sent emails.

 - Messages are not updated in the Sent Items folder